Thank God for Free Enterprise!

 Say: Generally speaking, these elements also are evident in Acts 5:1-11.
 This is especially significant in light of Acts 2:44-45 and 4:34-35, passages that some advocates of socialist policies use to make the case the early church practiced socialism.
 A close examination of what Luke wrote in Acts 2 and 4 refutes these claims.
 All three of these passages are printed on this handout.
 Give a copy to each participant and discuss reasons why the early church didn’t practice socialism at all.
 (See the information at the bottom of the handout.
 If desired and if time allows, refer to this article).

 → 4.
-Property Rights Are a Linchpin Issue
+Property Rights Are Linchpin Issues

 Say: We return now to property and property rights, which are — what?
 Say it together — linchpin issues!